Current PhD students share why they chose to study at European Molecular Biology Laboratory and give their advice to those applying for a PhD at EMBL.

 The EMBL International PhD Programme receives far more applications from very good candidates than we can invite for interview.
 Applicants who are not short-listed, and have indicated that we can share their application, become part of our shared applicant pool.
 Applications will be added into the pool twice a year – in December and June.

 Principle investigators based at other research institutions may request access to the pool by filling in the questionnaire below.
+Please provide your institutional email address, as access to private emails will not be given.

 Can I apply even if I have not received my degree yet?